xapundel/think2020/README.md

 ### Setup Docker environment to work with images registry

-Since there is a private registry raised for the Docker images that users will publish to there and run as edge services, we also need to provide registry cert for Docker to make it available to push images in that registry.
+Since there is a private registry raised for the Docker images that users will publish to there and run as edge services, we also need to provide registry cert for Docker to make it able to push images in that registry.

 If you haven't yet downloaded `registry.crt` file, pass the [Obtaining lab server certificates](#obtaining-lab-server-certificates) and then [Populating environment variables config](#populating-environment-variables-config) sections above.